Eastern

 Romania, Slovakia, Slovenia, Estonia, Latvia, Lithuania and Ukraine.

-in the summertime, ancient architecture, world history and beautiful
+sunflowers in the summertime, ancient architecture, world history

-and deliciously fresh.
-Eastern European cooking uses a lot of cabbage,
+cheap and deliciously fresh.
+Eastern European cooking uses a lot of

-potatoes, onions and carrots.
-They are cheap and can be stored through
+cabbage, potatoes, onions and carrots.
+They are cheap and can be

 Bulgaria is a leading producer of rose oil